1149Aditya/CODSOFT-SPAM-SMS-DETECTION/README.md

 ## Dataset

 The dataset used in this project consists of labeled SMS messages, where each message is categorized as either "spam" or "ham" (legitimate).
-The dataset can be found [here](link_to_dataset) (please provide the actual link).
 The messages include various types of content, providing a diverse set for model training and evaluation.

 ## Methodology